needle-mirror/com.unity.xr.compositionlayers/Documentation~/installation.md

    ![](images/install.png)

-3. (Optional) Enter the full version number, such as `0.4.0`, to install.
+3. (Optional) Enter the full version number, such as `1.0.0`, to install.
 If left blank, Unity chooses the "best" version -- typically the latest, release version for the current Unity Editor.
-See the [Changelog](xref:xr-layers-changelog) for a list of versions available at the time this documentation page was published.
+Refer to the [Changelog](xref:xr-layers-changelog) for a list of versions available at the time this documentation page was published.
 4. Click **Add**.

 After you install the package, refer to [Settings](xref:xr-layers-settings) for additional configuration information.